agude/agude.github.io/_drafts/2022-11-10-switrs_pedestrian_incidents_by_date.md

 Halloween has by far the most incidents where pedestrians are hit by drivers.
 But its only about 15 to 20 more incidents than on any other October day, and there are almost 200 additional car crashes on Halloween.
-A number of additional pedestrian incidents does not account for much of the increase in car crashes.
+The number of additional pedestrian incidents does not account for much of the increase in car crashes.

-I will look at Halloween related incidents in my next post.
+I will look into Halloween related incidents in more depth in my next post.
 {%comment%}TODO: UPDATE THIS{%endcomment%}

 Otherwise there are some interesting patterns.
 Many holidays trend the same